 Spark your imagination: What do you see first when you think of Portugal?
 Maybe impressive cliffs, the taste of port wine or traditional guitar music?
 Portugal has it all.
 And in 2019 we will add another highlight: Our new A-ROSA ship.
-Come aboard, discover the beauty of the Douro and gaze into the soul of Portugal!Douro Maiden Cruise 7 Nights ab € 1.799 Douro Experience 7 Nights ab € 1.599
+Come aboard, discover the beauty of the Douro and gaze into the soul of Portugal!Douro Maiden Voyage 7 Nights ab € 2.599 Experience the Douro 7 Nights ab € 1.599

 Our Douro cruises begin and end in the city of Porto.
 So, you will have plenty of time to stroll through the beautiful old town, enjoy the view from Portugal's highest church tower or taste one of the 365 Bacalhau dishes, Portugal's famous dried fish.
 A trip to the Spanish city Salamanca, which is an UNESCO World Heritage Site, and a visit of the university from the 13th century should not to be missed.